huma-engineering/huma-docs/data-collection/admin-portal/managing-deployments/configuring-the-user-onboarding/data-consent.md

 ![image](./assets/DataConsent01.png)

 - **Signature** - Check this box if user signature is required.
-In the fields, you can edit the placement text which instructs the user how to complete the fields, or leave as the default.
+For each field, you can edit the placeholder text or leave it as the default.

 ![image](./assets/DataConsent02.png)